zulip/zulip/README.md

   recommend reading about Zulip's [unique approach](https://zulip.com/why-zulip/) to organizing conversations.

+  **Installing the development environment**.
+Check out the [installation guide](https://zulip.readthedocs.io/en/latest/development/index.html) to install the development environment on your computer.
+The Zulip development environment can be installed on macOS, Windows, and Linux (Debian or Ubuntu recommended).
+You’ll need at least 2GB of available RAM.

 - **Running a Zulip server**.
 Self-host Zulip directly on Ubuntu or Debian Linux, in [Docker](https://github.com/zulip/docker-zulip), or with prebuilt images for [Digital Ocean](https://marketplace.digitalocean.com/apps/zulip) and